aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

   },
   transformResources: {
     instanceCount: 1,
-    instanceType: ec2.InstanceType.of(ec2.InstanceClass.M4, ec2.InstanceSize.XLARGE),
+    instanceType: InstanceType.fromEc2InstanceType(ec2.InstanceType.of(ec2.InstanceClass.M4, ec2.InstanceSize.XLARGE)),
   }
 });

 ```

+The `instanceType` field can be constructed from a EC2 instance type (in the above example) or a `JsonPath`.
+To specify it by a
-The `instanceType` field can be a parameter.
-If you set it to `sfn.JsonPath.stringAt('$.InstanceType')`, it will be rendered as `'InstanceType.$': '$.InstanceType'` in the final CloudFormation template.
+`JsonPath`, set it to `InstanceType.fromString(sfn.JsonPath.stringAt('$.InstanceType'))`, then it will be rendered as
+`'InstanceType.$': '$.InstanceType'` in the final CloudFormation template.

 ### Create Endpoint